 At the end of the day, our goal is to make sure that every one of our clients leaves our office feeling less stressed and more informed.
 Peace of mind is valuable currency these days.
 Why worry about the future of your loved ones when you can use South Carolina law to ensure their stability?

 If these questions sound familiar, know that you are not alone.
 At Cobb Hammett Law Firm, we have worked with hundreds of clients just like you.
-Sometimes, these clients are unsatisfied with their current estate planning attorney in Daniel Island.
+Sometimes, these clients are unsatisfied with their current estate planning attorney in Daniel Island, SC.
 Other times, they have been served with confusing papers or documents that leave them feeling overwhelmed.
 In either case, clients come to our office knowing they need to manage what is often a sudden, foreign situation.

 The good news?
 We sit down with all new clients for an hour at no extra cost.
 We do so to get a basic sense of their situation and help steer them in the right direction.
 That way, they can leave our office feeling a little wiser and a lot better about the future.